 - Mixing up consumers’ information due to similar or same names

-If you have any of the above on your credit report it makes sense to see assistance, as having wrong information or someone else’s information on your credit report can be a sign of identity theft, or of the credit reporting bureaus mixing your information with someone else’s information.
+If you have any of the above on your credit report, it makes sense to seek assistance.
+Having wrong information or someone else’s information on your credit report can be a sign of identity theft or of the credit reporting bureaus mixing your information with someone else’s information.

 Misreporting Someone as Deceased